noey2020/How-to-Use-Any-STM32-Library-Standard-Peripheral-Library-and-CMSIS/README.md

 #define  RCC_AHBENR_GPIOBEN  ((uint32_t)0x00000002)  /*!< GPIO port B clock enable. */

+The safest is to include everything but the downside is it bloats the code, unnecessarily.

+Fortunately, it is only a single line of code so it is rather easy and straighforward.
+But for other peripherals, things become complex & worrisome.
+We need to do what we have to do.

 If we need to disable the clock, we clear, instead of set, bit 1 to 0x0.
 In code, it is:

 RCC->AHBENR |= 0x0;                   /* Clear bit 1 to disable */